Airbreathing jet engine: Turboprop and turboshaft

 Turboshaft engines are very similar to turboprops, differing in that nearly all energy in the exhaust is extracted to spin the rotating shaft, which is used to power machinery rather than a propeller, they therefore generate little to no jet thrust and are often used to power helicopters.

 Propfan

-A propfan engine (also called "unducted fan", "open rotor", or "ultra-high bypass") is a jet engine that uses its gas generator to power an exposed fan, similar to turboprop engines.
+A propfan engine (also called a "propjet", "unducted fan", "open rotor", or "ultra-high bypass") is a jet engine that uses its gas generator to power an exposed fan, similar to turboprop engines.
 Like turboprop engines, propfans generate most of their thrust from the propeller and not the exhaust jet.
 The primary difference between turboprop and propfan design is that the propeller blades on a propfan are highly swept to allow them to operate at speeds around Mach 0.8, which is competitive with modern commercial turbofans.
 These engines have the fuel efficiency advantages of turboprops with the performance capability of commercial turbofans.
 While significant research and testing (including flight testing) has been conducted on propfans, none have entered production.